-Belmont Mansion's story begins in 1816 but continues to today.
+Belmont Mansion's story begins in 1853 and continues to today.

-~ one of the most architecturally significant houses of the Antebellum South ~
+~ one of the most architecturally significant houses of the 19th century south ~

 Adelicia and Joseph Acklen designed Belmont Mansion as their home and as a statement of their political and social aspirations.
-Here they entertained visitors and nurtured a growing family on an estate built by enslaved African Americans and European servants.
+Here they entertained visitors and raised a family on an estate built by enslaved African Americans and European servants.

 Explore the Collection

 Adelicia and Joseph Acklen were as interested in the art they filled their home with as they were the design of the house.
-Today the Association is fortunate to have a significant percentage of original furniture, paintings, statues, and other pieces of art throughout the house.
+Today a significant percentage of original furniture, paintings, statues, and other pieces of art are located throughout the house.
 Many of them are cataloged here.

 Education is a priority at Belmont Mansion with multiple options.
 Schedule a school group tour, have a traveling classroom come to you, or simply access resources designed for teachers.